 As the name suggests, field-cured cylinders are subject to the same temperature and relative humidity levels that the completed structure will experience in its environment.
 Unlike standard-cured cylinders, field-cured specimens are kept right beside the concrete slabs on site.
 They are predominantly used for determining whether a structure is ready for critical operations like removing formwork, tensioning, and road openings.

-In standard or lab curing, concrete test cylinders are sent to the lab and subjected to standard temperatures and humidity conditions —23.0 ± 2°C and relative humidity that’s greater than 95% as outlined in the project’s specifications.
+In standard or lab curing, concrete test cylinders are sent to the lab and subjected to standard temperature and humidity conditions (23.0 ± 2 °C and relative humidity greater than 95 percent) as outlined in the project’s specifications.
 They are generally used for quality control and standard acceptance purposes.

 Lab Steps